licenseware/licenseware-sdk-v2/readme.md

         file_objects = flask_request.files.getlist("files[]")
         # each set of files have a different way of calculating quota
+        # TODO
+        # - calculate quota based on user_id (send a get request with tenant_id query param to auth-service /user_id_from_tenant_id)
+        # - gather all docs from IFMPUtilization collection with user_id
+        # - calculate quota based on user plan (if plan free calculate quota. if plan paid do something else, probably send a default quota within limits?)

         # After calculation return one of bellow responses:
         # return {'status': 'fail', 'message': 'Quota exceeded'}, 402